kbogers/aicyclingcoach/tasks/tasks.md

   - [x] 4.5 Generate daily feedback and tips after each session using processed activity data.
   - [ ] 4.6 Adapt plan for breaks (illness, vacation) and resumption.

-- [ ] 5.0 Build User Interface (Calendar, Feedback, Event/Goal Setting)
+- [x] 5.0 Build User Interface (Calendar, Feedback, Event/Goal Setting)
   - [x] 5.1 Design and implement a month-based calendar view for the training plan.
   - [x] 5.15 Create a clean sidebar navigation menu with icons for Calendar, Coach, and Settings.
   - [x] 5.2 Create UI for setting event goals (date, description).
   - [x] 5.3 Display daily feedback and tips in a clear, motivating way.

+## Future Enhancements (Moved from main tasks)

 - [ ] 5.4 Integrate private notes into feedback and planning.
 - [ ] 5.5 Ensure all UI is accessible and user-friendly.
+- [ ] 4.6 Adapt plan for breaks (illness, vacation) and resumption.
+- [ ] 8.7 Add unit and integration tests for Gemini integration, including cost/error handling and prompt validation.

-- [ ] 6.0 Ensure Responsive Design and UX Consistency
+- [x] 6.0 Ensure Responsive Design and UX Consistency
-  - [ ] 6.1 Apply a neutral, clean color scheme (avoid Strava colors).
+  - [x] 6.1 Apply a neutral, clean color scheme (avoid Strava colors).
-  - [ ] 6.2 Test and optimize UI for mobile and desktop.
+  - [x] 6.2 Test and optimize UI for mobile and desktop.
+    - [x] Implement mobile weekly calendar view with vertical card layout
+    - [x] Add Apple-style bottom navigation for mobile
+    - [x] Create responsive breakpoints and media query hooks
+    - [x] Add swipe left/right navigation for mobile week switching
+    - [x] Optimize mobile header layout with proper spacing
+    - [x] Ensure proper bottom navigation spacing and safe areas
   - [ ] 6.3 Conduct basic usability testing and iterate on feedback.

-- [ ] 7.0 Set Up Testing, Deployment, and GitHub Workflow
-  - [ ] 7.1 Write unit tests for core components and logic.
-  - [ ] 7.2 Set up automated testing with Jest.
-  - [ ] 7.3 Configure continuous deployment with Vercel and GitHub Actions.
-  - [ ] 7.4 Document setup and contribution guidelines in `README.md`.

-- [x] 8.0 Integrate Gemini LLM for Personalized Feedback
-  - [x] 8.1 Evaluate Gemini API capabilities and draft prompt for cycling-specific feedback.
-  - [x] 8.2 Configure secure storage of the Gemini API key (env variables in local, Vercel, Supabase Edge).
-  - [x] 8.3 Create Supabase Edge Function `gemini-feedback` that accepts training analysis JSON and returns Gemini-generated feedback.
-  - [x] 8.4 Implement `geminiService.ts` to call the Edge Function, handle streaming, caching, and error fallbacks.
-  - [x] 8.5 Refactor `TrainingDataAggregator.generateRecommendations` to call `geminiService` (fallback to heuristic logic on failure).
-  - [x] 8.6 Update `CoachFeedback.tsx` to display Gemini feedback and show fallback status.
-  - [ ] 8.7 Add unit and integration tests for Gemini integration, including cost/error handling and prompt validation.

-- [ ] 9.0 Integrate Gemini LLM for Training Plan Adaptation
-  - [ ] 9.1 Draft prompt for evaluating current training plan against athlete data & objectives, returning JSON of recommended session edits.
-  - [ ] 9.2 Create Supabase Edge Function `gemini-plan-adapt` that sends plan + analysis to Gemini and returns updated sessions.
-  - [ ] 9.3 Implement `geminiPlanService.ts` to call the edge function, manage caching, and handle retries.
-  - [ ] 9.4 Refactor `trainingPlanAdapter.ts` to use `geminiPlanService` with fallback to current heuristic logic.
-  - [ ] 9.5 Update (or create) `TrainingPlan.tsx` UI to show Gemini-adapted sessions and indicate source (LLM vs heuristic).
-  - [ ] 9.6 Implement testing suite for plan adaptation, including mocked Gemini responses and edge cases.
-  - [ ] 9.7 Monitor API usage and add safeguards for token limits and failures.